tushar5526/tushar5526.github.io/content/til/what-is-the-true-order-of-files-in-a-directory.md

 -rw-rw-r--  1 jugmac00 jugmac00 7526 Mai  9 10:58 index.rst
 ```

-By the way - I never had to do this in Python,
+By the way - I never had to do copy a directory tree in Python,
 but I'd probably use `shutil.copytree` - what about you?